Setting Your Colleague's Salary. Each Month. Using An App.

 We also think colleagues will become more involved with the financials and sales.
 Their salary depends on them.
 Right now, while everything is transparent, these factors do not affect them much—so they don’t always notice.
 They can buy whatever they want, but do this carelessly, because there is no direct consequence.

-We hope people will give each other feedback more regularly and talk more on how to improve.
-It’s not meant as a bullying weapon, but as a helpful tool.
+We hope people will give each other feedback more regularly and talk more about how to improve.
+It’s not meant as a bullying weapon but as a helpful tool.

 We also think this gives you more freedom to adapt your work/life style.
 If you think you can get a pretty good salary by working for three days a week, that’s fine.
 You don’t need approval to change pace.